Holy Trinity Church, Blythburgh: Damage and upheaval

+Restoration and 19th-century repair

 By the late 19th century, the church was in a very poor state of repair, and in 1881 a restoration fund made possible the repair of the church, and then its maintenance after its reopening in 1884.
 The restoration was controversial with William Morris and his Society for the Protection of Ancient Buildings opposed to the radical plans of the local building committee.
 Shortage of funds restricted the work that could be done.
 While the fabric was repaired, modern taste ruled out any return to the 15th-century colour scheme of the church; the thirty-six angels, set back to back in pairs on the arch-braced, firred, tie-beam roof had been brightly painted in red and green with much use made of tin foil and gold leaf.
 A modern reproduction is mounted above the south door.

+Architecture and fittings

 The church has a two-manual pipe organ by the company Bishop and Son, dating from 1951, which was almost completely rebuilt in 2003 by Rodney Briscoe.
 A specification of the organ can be found on the National Pipe Organ Register.